RPDPR/SamaraAQI/README.md

 pnpm build && pnpm start
 ```

 AND THAT'S IT!
-HAVE A GOOD DAY!
+HAVE A NICE DAY!